 a) from our University with a minimum average mark of 8.5/10 in all the examinations and seminars of the second cycle, as well as in the thesis and the final Licentiate exam;

 b) from another institution with a sufficient mark to be admitted to the Doctorate in that institution.
-If the said institution does not have a third cycle, norm 1 will be applied.
+If the said institution does not have a third cycle, the previous norm will be applied.

 Students with a master’s degree, but not a canonical licentiate degree, may apply for a prior assessment of their studies and experience in order to be able to enroll in the licentiate cycle, obtain their corresponding academic degree, and then have the possibility to continue on to the doctorate.

 In the first year, doctoral students should complete a reduced number of courses and seminars of their own choosing and the Methodology Course of the Doctoral Programme (January to June, one Saturday per month, 3 ECTS), after which they submit their dissertation project to the Dean for approval with the completed form available in the FASS secretariat.

 During the cycle, doctorate students may be offered the opportunity to try their skills in teaching and research under the guidance of professors and as a tutor of newer students.